 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Have a dental exam before starting this drug.
+- Have your child get a dental exam before starting this drug.

 - Signs of low calcium levels like muscle cramps or spasms, numbness and tingling, or seizures.